GiovanniRebaudo/GiovanniRebaudo.github.io/_pages/research.md

 ## Participation to conferences

 ### Invited presentations
+* EcoSta 2021 \[International Conference on Econometrics and Statistics\].
+Hong Kong.
 * COMPSTAT 2021 \[International Conference on Computational Statistics\].
 Bologna, Italy.
 * CMStatistics–ERCIM 2020 \[13th International Conference of the ERCIM WG on Computational and
 Methodological Statistics\].
 London, United Kingdom.